Home CountryAustralia Top 20 Famous Young Australian Entrepreneurs

 Sector: Fitness

-Food, fitness, even ‘wellness’ is a business niche that is open to endless creativity and possibilities.
+Food, fitness, and even ‘wellness’ are business niches that are open to endless creativity and possibilities.

-Entrepreneurs are always trying out new things or doing old things in new ways.
+Entrepreneurs always try new things or do old things in new ways, like opening a gym franchise chain or a yoga centre.

 This is where Kayla Itsines shines; her fitness app stands out among thousands of competitors.